Sigmoidoscopy is a procedure used to see inside the sigmoid colon and rectum. The sigmoid colon is the area of the large intestine nearest the rectum.

 How is the Test Performed?

-You will be asked to lie on your left side with your knees drawn up to your chest.
+- You lie on your left side with your knees drawn up to your chest.

-The doctor will carefully place a gloved and lubricated finger into your rectum to check for blockage and gently enlarge (dilate) the anus.
+- The doctor gently places a gloved and lubricated finger into your rectum to check for blockage and gently enlarge (dilate) the anus.
 This is called a digital rectal exam.

-Next, a flexible tube with a camera on the (sigmoidoscope) is placed through the anus.
+- Next, the sigmoidoscope is placed through the anus.
+The scope is a flexible tube with a camera at its end.
 The scope is gently moved into your colon.
-Air is inserted into the colon to enlarge the area and help the doctor see better.
+Air is inserted into the colon to enlarge the area and help the doctor view the area better.
 The air may cause the urge to have a bowel movement or pass gas.
 Suction may be used to remove fluid or stool.

 Sigmoidoscopy using a rigid scope may be done to treat problems of the anus or rectum.